DataDog/libdatadog/docs/RFCs/0004-crashtracker-design.md

         Operating inside a crashing process is inherently risky.
         We do our best to limit the operations we perform, and to move as much as possible across a process boundary, but there will always be a risk here.
         Provide an environment variable to enable customers to disable the crashtracker.
+        Implementing a foolproof timeout in a crash handler is difficult.
+        However, we SHOULD provide checkpoints where we exit early if a user-specified amount of time has been exceeded.
 3. Backtrace collected.
     - Risks to normal operation
       - N/A